Collective attack free controlled quantum key agreement without quantum memory: Security analysis of the proposed CQKA protocols

-here, ${\rm P_{d}^{2}}$ is the detection probability of Eve with the expected outcome defined by the Eq$.$(\ref{eq:=00005CPsi2}), and the superscript $i$ (here $2$) represents as $i^{th}$ (here $2$nd) combination among different combinations of chosen state by Alice, Bob, and Charlie with probability ${\rm P}_{{\rm d}}^{i}$, $i\in\{1,2,\cdots,8\}$.
+here, ${\rm P_{d}^{2}}$ is the detection probability of Eve's presence with the expected outcome defined by the Eq$.$ (\ref{eq:=00005CPsi2}), and the superscript $i$ (here $2$) represents as $i^{th}$ (here $2$nd) combination among different combinations of chosen state by Alice, Bob, and Charlie with probability ${\rm P}_{{\rm d}}^{i}$, $i\in\{1,2,\cdots,8\}$.
 We may also calculate the detection probability of Eve for the other outcomes, and get the same values i.e., ${\rm P_{d}^{1}=P_{d}^{2}=\cdots=P_{d}^{8}}$.
-Combining with these results, one can easily evaluate the average detection probability of Eve as,
+Combining with these results, one can easily evaluate the average detection probability of Eve's presence as,

 Now, we consider the fact that Eve should adopt a strategy to reduce the detection possibility of Eve can be as lower as possible.
 The optimal scenario for Eve can be obtained with the condition of ${\rm A_{\zeta}=A_{\eta}=1}.$ Further, we impose another condition for \emph{optimal Eve incoherent attack consists in a balanced one }considering $\alpha_{\zeta}=\alpha_{\eta}=\alpha$ \citep{LM_05}.
 We represent ${\rm d}$ the \emph{minimal detection probability} of Eve,